04 Jan Personal network mapping exercise

 Profession: same; different

 These are just a few examples, you can think of many more assessment criteria that might be interesting to you.
-Furthermore, I would suggest to leave out criteria that are meaningless.
-If you are an independent consultant, then workplace or hierarchy might not be relevant.
+Furthermore, I would suggest leaving out criteria that are meaningless.
+If you are an independent consultant, for example, then workplace or hierarchy might not be relevant.

 The third step is to assess the network size and diversity.
 From that assessment you can identify simple steps to improve your network in any way you prefer.

 My personal assessment revealed my network to be large enough in size.
-It was diverse enough in many aspects, though not regarding Gender.
-So I selected women from my network to approach for some of the questions above, in order to improve my personal knowledge network.
+It was diverse enough in many aspects, but not in Gender.
+So, in order to improve my personal knowledge network, I selected women from my network to approach for some of the questions above.

 You can do this exercise for yourself or as a team or project.
 It will help you to deliberately and consciously grow and enhance your personal knowledge network.